‘Tom Clancy’s The Division’ 1.6 Update: Reddit User Finds Dark Zone Leaderboard, Possible PTS Date Hint, And Microtransactions In The Future? [Rumors]

 — Parzival_ZA ???????? (@Nathan_Keeley) January 6, 2017

-As you can see, the picture looks like its in a Dark Zone checkpoint.
-The stats there listed seem to mirror that of those found on the stats screen of UPlay.
-Under “Rogue Activities” there is seen “Survive Manhunts”, “Hijack Extractions”, “Kill Named Enemies”, and “Kill Rogues.”
-There was also “Weekly Activities” show on screen.
-Take this with a grain of salt, as this is only rumored.
+As you can see, the picture looks like it’s in a Dark Zone checkpoint.
+The stats listed seem to mirror those found on the stats screen of UPlay.
+Under “Rogue Activities,” there are “Survive Manhunts,” “Hijack Extractions,” “Kill Named Enemies,” and “Kill Rogues.”
+“Weekly Activities” was also shown.
+Take this with a grain of salt, as this is only a rumor.

 The Division PTS Release Date?

 Over at Gaming Bolt, there was an update regarding the Elite Task Force who was chosen to work with Massive’s sister company Red Storm on the 1.6 update.
-This force will be comprised of content creators and the community in delving further into the future of the Tom Clancy game.
-The developers look to be hinting at a Public Test Server (PTS) release come next week from Jan.
-11 to 13.
+This will be comprised of content creators and the community in delving further into the future of the Tom Clancy game.
+The developers look to be hinting at a public test server (PTS) release next week, from January 11 to January 13.

 [Featured Image by Ubisoft]